-Bond Counsel has reviewed the information appearing in this Official Statement under "THE BONDS," "THE DISTRICT - General," "MANAGEMENT - Bond Counsel," "TAX PROCEDURES," "LEGAL MATTERS - Legal Proceedings" (insofar as such section relates to the legal opinion of Bond Counsel), and "TAX EXEMPTION" (insofar as such section relates to the legal opinion of Bond Counsel) and "CONTINUING DISCLOSURE OF INFORMATION" (except under the subheading "Compliance with Prior Undertakings") solely to determine if such information, insofar as it relates to therein.
+Bond Counsel has reviewed the information appearing in this Official Statement under "PLAN OF FINANCING - Refunded Bonds," "THE BONDS" (except for the subheading "Remedies in Event of Default"), "MANAGEMENT - Bond Counsel," "LEGAL MATTERS - Legal Proceedings" (insofar as such section relates to the legal opinion of Bond Counsel), "TAX

+EXEMPTION" (insofar as such section relates to the legal opinion of Bond Counsel), "CONTINUING DISCLOSURE OF INFORMATION" (except under the subheading "Compliance with Prior Undertakings"), and "SALE AND DISTRIBUTION OF BONDS - Securities Laws" solely to determine if such information, insofar as it relates to matters of law, is true and correct, and whether such information fairly summarizes the provisions of the documents referred to therein.
 Bond Counsel has not, however, independently verified any of the factual information contained in this Official Statement nor has it conducted an investigation of the affairs of the District for the purpose of passing upon the accuracy or completeness of this Official Statement.
 No person is entitled to rely upon Bond Counsel's limited participation as an assumption of responsibility for or an expression of opinion of any kind with regard to the accuracy or completeness of any information contained herein.